buildkite/docs/pages/pipelines/command_step.md

   <tr>
     <td><code>skip</code></td>
     <td>
       Whether to skip this step or not.
-Passing a string provides a reason for skipping this command.
+Passing a string (70 character limit) provides a reason for skipping this command.
 Passing an empty string is equivalent to <code>false</code>.
       Note: Skipped steps will be hidden in the pipeline view by default, but can be made visible by toggling the 'Skipped jobs' icon.<br>
       <em>Example:</em> <code>true</code><br>
       <em>Example:</em> <code>false</code><br>